fonzy1243/CSC612M_SIMD/README.md

 | **SIMD (XMM)** | **4.49x** | **74.24x** | **71.41x** |
 | **SIMD (YMM)** | 3.30x | 2.31x | 2.41x |

-### **Analysis of Results**
+#### **Analysis of Results (Release Mode)**

-1.  **Debug vs. Release Mode**: There is a significant performance gap between the Debug and Release builds.
-The Release configuration enables compiler optimizations that dramatically reduce execution time.
-For instance, the C kernel is over **6x faster** in Release mode for the 2^20 vector size.

-2.  **C vs. Scalar x86-64 Assembly**: The performance of the handwritten scalar assembly code is **nearly identical** to the compiler-optimized C code in Release mode.
+1.  **C vs. Scalar x86-64 Assembly**: The performance of the handwritten scalar assembly code is **nearly identical** to the compiler-optimized C code in Release mode.
 This is a testament to how effectively modern compilers can optimize straightforward C code, often matching or even exceeding the performance of simple, hand-coded assembly.

-3.  **The Power of SIMD (XMM)**: The SIMD kernel using XMM registers delivered a **massive performance improvement**, achieving a speedup of over **70 times** compared to the C kernel on large vector sizes.
-This efficiency stems from several factors:
+2.  **The Power of SIMD (XMM)**: The SIMD kernel using XMM registers delivered a **massive performance improvement**, achieving a speedup of over **70 times** compared to the C kernel on large vector sizes.
+This incredible efficiency stems from several factors:
     * **Data Parallelism**: SIMD instructions perform the same operation on multiple data elements simultaneously.
 Since XMM registers are 128 bits, they can process two 64-bit doubles at once.
     * **Loop Unrolling & Pipelining**: The `simd_asum_xmm.asm` implementation unrolls the main loop to process eight doubles (using four XMM registers) in each iteration.
 By using two separate accumulator registers (`xmm0` and `xmm4`), it creates two independent dependency chains.
 This allows the CPU to hide instruction latency by executing other instructions in parallel, making better use of its execution pipelines.
     * **Cache Optimization**: The use of the `prefetchnta` instruction hints to the CPU to load upcoming data into the cache, ensuring the pipeline is not starved waiting for memory access.

-4.  **SIMD YMM Performance Anomaly**: Unexpectedly, the YMM kernel, which uses wider 256-bit registers to process four doubles at once, was significantly slower than the XMM version.
+3.  **SIMD YMM Performance Anomaly**: Unexpectedly, the YMM kernel, which uses wider 256-bit registers to process four doubles at once, was significantly slower than the XMM version.
 The reason lies not in the AVX2 instruction set itself, but in the implementation strategy.
-The algorithm in `simd_asum_ymm.asm` uses a simple loop that processes only one YMM register per iteration.
+The implementation in `simd_asum_ymm.asm` uses a simple loop that processes only one YMM register per iteration.
 It **lacks the aggressive loop unrolling and latency-hiding techniques** that make the XMM kernel so fast.
 This result is a crucial insight: a superior instruction set does not guarantee superior performance without an optimized implementation that fully leverages the underlying CPU architecture.

 ---